-Environments, systems and products conforming to the CNNWDPP support access controls that are capable of enforcing access limitations on individual users and data objects.
-CNNWDPP compliant systems and products also provide an audit capability that records the security-relevant events that occur within the system.
+Environments, systems and products conforming to the CRD113PP support access controls that are capable of enforcing access limitations on individual users and data objects.
+CRD113PP compliant systems and products also provide an audit capability that records the security-relevant events that occur within the system.

-The CNNWDPP provides for a level of protection that is appropriate for an assumed non-hostile and well-managed user community requiring protection against threats of inadvertent or casual attempts to breach the system security.
-The CNNWDPP does not fully address the threats posed by malicious system development or administrative personnel.
-These threats must be mitigated by other technical and non-technical measures.
+The CRD113PP provides for a level of protection that is appropriate for an assumed non-hostile and wellmanaged user community requiring protection against threats of inadvertent or casual attempts to breach the system security.
+The CRD113PP does not fully address the threats posed by malicious system development or administrative personnel.

-The CNNWDPP is generally applicable to distributed systems but does not address the security requirements that arise specifically out of the need to distribute the resources within a network.
+The CRD113PP is generally applicable to distributed systems but does not address the security requirements that arise specifically out of the need to distribute the resources within a network.